Humany/humany-docs/REST/README.md

 Access to the API can be made pubic or access restricted from wthin the administration portal.
 When access-restricting an interface using the login authentication method additional information may be passed which indicates an URL where the user can log in.

-## Config request
+## Widget configuration

-To retreive information about the widget iself such as texts, UI settings etc.
+To retreive information about the widget iself such as texts, colors, UI settings etc.

-V4:
+### V4:

+In V4 widget confiugration is resolved via the implementation it is associated with.
+The implementation name.
+Multiple widgets can be associated with the same implementation.

 ```
--
+/:implementation/config.json
 ```

-V3:
+### V3:
 ```
  /:projection/config
 ```